Sympathylesi/AWS-Highly-Available-Web-Application/README.md

-# Deploying a Static Website on AWS
+# Deployment of a Highly available Static Website on AWS

 ![Alt text](Host_a_Static_Website_on_AWS.gif)